PoorHttp/PoorWSGI/doc/readme.txt

 You must do it, if you want to set your own file_callback for FieldStorage.

+==== app.auto_json ====
+If it is True (default), method is POST, PUT or PATCH and requset content type is application/json, than Request object do automatic parsing request body to json dict variable.

 ==== app.keep_blank_values ====
 This property is set for input parameters to automatically calling Args and FieldStorage classes, when auto_args resp. auto_form is set.
 By default this